East–West Schism: Differences underlying the schism

 Jaroslav Pelikan emphasizes that "while the East–West schism stemmed largely from political and ecclesiastical discord, this discord also reflected basic theological differences".
 Pelikan further argues that the antagonists in the 11th century inappropriately exaggerated their theological differences, whereas modern historians tend to minimize them.
 Pelikan asserts that the documents from that era evidence the "depths of intellectual alienation that had developed between the two sections of Christendom."
-While the two sides were technically more guilty of schism than heresy, they often charged each other with allegations of blasphemy.
-Pelikan describes much of the dispute as dealing with "regional differences in usages and customs", some of which were adiaphorous (i.e. neither commanded nor forbidden).
+While the two sides were technically more guilty of schism than of heresy, they often charged each other with blasphemy.
+Pelikan describes much of the dispute as dealing with "regional differences in usages and customs", some of which were adiaphorous (i.e., neither commanded nor forbidden).
 However, he goes on to say that while it was easy in principle to accept the existence of adiaphora, it was difficult in actual practice to distinguish customs which were innocuously adiaphoric from those that had doctrinal implications.

 Ecclesiological disputes

-Philip Sherrard, an Eastern Orthodox theologian, asserts that the underlying cause of the East–West schism was and continues to be "the clash of these two fundamentally irreconcilable ecclesiologies".
-Roger Haight characterizes the question of episcopal authority in the Church as "acute" with the "relative standings of Rome and Constantinople a recurrent source of tension".
-Haight characterizes the difference in ecclesiologies as "the contrast between a pope with universal jurisdiction and a combination of the patriarchal superstructure with an episcopal and synodal communion ecclesiology analogous to that found in Cyprian".
+Philip Sherrard, an English Eastern Orthodox theologian, asserted that the underlying cause of the East–West schism was and continues to be "the clash of these two fundamentally irreconcilable ecclesiologies".
+Roger Haight characterized the question of episcopal authority in the Church as "acute" with the "relative standings of Rome and Constantinople a recurrent source of tension".
+Haight further characterized the difference in ecclesiologies as "the contrast between a pope with universal jurisdiction and a combination of the patriarchal superstructure with an episcopal and synodal communion ecclesiology analogous to that found in Cyprian".
 However, Nicholas Afanasiev has criticized both the Catholic and Orthodox churches for "subscribing to the universal ecclesiology of St. Cyprian of Carthage according to which only one true and universal church can exist".

-Another point of controversy was celibacy among Western priests (both monastic and parish), as opposed to the Eastern discipline whereby parish priests could be married men.
-However, the Latin church has always had some priests who were legally married.
-They have been a small minority since the 12th century.